dgsunil/Java8Learning/README.md

 Project repository to learn Java 8 and practice programs at one place.

 Each programs to be uploaded into separate class package

+TODO: Still need to understand the GIT hub working, to complete the reading material and make notes